jasonrandrews/ipx-benchmark-package/Systems/a32x4_nic-400/README.txt

 The names and identifiers of this system and it's supported applications and compilers are shown below in the format 'name (identifier)'.
-The names are for informational purposes only, pleaes use the identifiers in all cases.
+The names are for informational purposes only, please use the identifiers in all cases.

 Cortex-A32 (a32x4_nic-400)
     Applications: